iAvoe/Az900-Module-1-2-Review/README.md

 #### Why is cloud computing often less expensive than on-premises datacenters?
 - You are only billed for what you use (OpEx)

-#### For which resource does Azure generate separate billing reports and invoices by default?
-- Azure Subscriptions

-#### Your company plans to migrate all its network resources to Azure.
-You need to start the planning process by exploring Azure.
-What should you create first?
-- Subscription

 #### Which two factors affect Azure costs?
 - Resource Location